JACマガジン

 Support from host organizations or registered support organizations Not applicable subject

-On the other hand, the "skills requiring a considerable degree of knowledge or experience" in Specified Skilled Worker (i) refers to a level of ability to perform a certain level of work without receiving special training.
+On the other hand, the "skills that require a considerable degree of knowledge or experience" in Specified Skilled Worker (i) are the level at which a certain level of work can be performed without special training.

-It is also possible to transition to Specified Skilled Worker (i) by successfully completing Technical Intern Training (ii).
+The transition to Specified Skilled Worker (i) is also possible with a successful completion of Technical Intern Training (ii).

 Introducing the requirements and methods for obtaining Specified Skilled Worker (ii)